Request Private Consultation

 Every venue below belongs to one of four channels, and knowing your channel decides most of the outcome before you contact anyone:

-- Targeted private sale to a known collector: the highest expected net for most references (Élégante, Chronomètre Bleu, Chronomètre Souverain, Octa, Résonance, Tourbillon): no public result, negotiable terms, no buyer's premium in between.
+• Targeted private sale to a known collector: the highest expected net for most references (Élégante, Chronomètre Bleu, Chronomètre Souverain, Octa, Résonance, Tourbillon): no public result, negotiable terms, no buyer's premium in between.
 Its classic constraint is access to serious Journe collectors and secure settlement, which is exactly what a specialist brokerage exists to provide.
-That channel, with the access problem solved, is what Passion Asset Advisory sells.
+Passion Asset Advisory evaluates and executes that channel under a written seller-side role when no disclosed direct offer fits.

 How we ranked the options